Chitaoji/textpy/README.md

 ### v0.1.5 (not published yet)
 * Compatible with pandas version lower than 1.4.0.
-* Now `textpy.textpy` accepts either a string or a `Path` object as its parameter.
+* Updated `textpy`:
+  * `Path` objects are now acceptable as parameters, which could only be strings previously.
+  * New optional parameter `home` to specify the home path.
+* More flexible presentation of output when using `TextPy.findall`.

 ### v0.1.4
-* Fixed the display of images on PyPI.
+* Fixed a display problem of `README.md` on PyPI.

 ### v0.1.3
 * Initial release.